metatensor/metatrain/docs/src/concepts/loss-functions.rst

         int_weight: 2.0
         reduction: "mean"

-:param grad_penalty_weight : Multiplier for the gradient of the unmasked DOS component.
-:param int_weight: Multiplier for the cumulative DOS component.
-:param reduction: reduction mode for torch loss.
-Options are "mean", "sum", or "none".

 The values used in the above example are the ones used for PETMADDOS training and can be a reasonable starting point for other applications.

 Ensemble Loss Function
 ----------------------